What is a Cervicogenic (Neck) Headache?

 If your chiropractor suspects that you have an underlying health problem or it was because of trauma you may be referred to your GP or a specialist to rule out other causes of your back pain.
 This obviously depends on the nature of the injury and your presentation.

-Treatment for Cervicogenic Headaches using Chiropractic, Acupuncture and Massage
+Treatment for Cervicogenic Headaches using Chiropractic, Laser Therapy and Massage

 There is evidence that chiropractic care is effective in treating cervicogenic headaches.
 It is sometimes obvious fairly quickly whether symptoms are improving or not.
 Indeed, many patients have a full recovery.
 You chiropractor would start with a full medical history and orthopaedic and neurological testing.
 A lack of proper movement the upper neck joints may require some adjustment from your chiropractor.

 It is usually useful to make any needed changes to lifestyle after normal movement has been restored.
 This will often include a set of exercises for the neck to keep it functioning well.
-Our patients often find that massage and acupuncture are useful to maintain low levels of stress and tension.
-As always, we would refer as appropriate for any extra management or treatment.
-This may be imaging such as X-Ray, or referral to your GP or a specialist.
+Our patients often find that massage and laser therapy are useful to maintain low levels of stress and tension.
+We have a state of the art digital X-Ray on site and we can also directly refer you for other private imaging such as ultrasound or MRI depending on your needs.
 If desired, our chiropractors can write a full report of findings for this purpose to refer you quickly and directly.

 Prognosis of a Cervicogenic Headache